abcAssess/abcAssess-legal/privacy-policy.md

 #### Depending on your jurisdiction, you have the following rights with respect to your data and the student data associated with your account.
 We honor these rights for all users regardless of location.

 - **7.1 Access and Portability**
   You have the right to request a complete copy of the personal data we hold about you and your associated student records.
-Use the full data export feature in the Reports section of the app or contact us at [legal@abcassess.app(mailto:legal@abcassess.app)].
+Use the full data export feature in the Reports section of the app or contact us at [legal@abcassess.app](mailto:legal@abcassess.app).

 - **7.2 Rectification**
   You have the right to correct inaccurate or incomplete personal data.
 Teacher account information can be updated directly within the app.
 Student records can be edited or corrected by the account holder at any time.

 - **7.3 Erasure (Right to Be Forgotten)**
   You have the right to permanently delete your account and all associated data.
 See Section 9 for details on our cascade deletion process.
-Deletion requests are processed immediately upon confirmation within the app or within 30 days of a written request to [legal@abcassess.app(mailto:legal@abcassess.app)].
+Deletion requests are processed immediately upon confirmation within the app or within 30 days of a written request to [legal@abcassess.app](mailto:legal@abcassess.app).

 - **7.4 Restriction and Objection**
   You have the right to request that we restrict processing of your data or to object to certain types of processing.
-Contact us at [legal@abcassess.app(mailto:legal@abcassess.app)] to make such a request.
+Contact us at [legal@abcassess.app](mailto:legal@abcassess.app) to make such a request.
 We will respond within 30 days.

 - **7.5 Withdrawal of Consent**
   Where processing is based on consent, you may withdraw consent at any time by deleting your account, which immediately halts all processing of your personal data and associated student records.

 - **7.6 CCPA / CPRA Rights (California Residents)**
   California residents have the right to know what personal information is collected, to delete personal information, to opt out of the sale of personal information (we do not sell personal information), and to non-discrimination for exercising these rights.
-To submit a California privacy request, contact [legal@abcassess.app(mailto:legal@abcassess.app)].
+To submit a California privacy request, contact [legal@abcassess.app](mailto:legal@abcassess.app).

 - **7.7 GDPR and UK GDPR Rights (EU and UK Users)**
   If you are located in the European Union or United Kingdom, you have additional rights under GDPR and UK GDPR including the right to data portability, the right to object to automated decision-making, and the right to lodge a complaint with your local supervisory authority.
-We encourage you to contact us first at [legal@abcassess.app(mailto:legal@abcassess.app)] so we have the opportunity to address your concern directly.
+We encourage you to contact us first at [legal@abcassess.app](mailto:legal@abcassess.app) so we have the opportunity to address your concern directly.
 Please include "GDPR Request" in your subject line.

 - **7.8 Australian Privacy Rights (Australian Users)**
   If you are located in Australia, you have rights under the Privacy Act 1988 and Australian Privacy Principles (APPs), including the right to access and correct your personal information and the right to complain to the Office of the Australian Information Commissioner (OAIC).
-To exercise these rights contact [legal@abcassess.app(mailto:legal@abcassess.app)] with "Australian Privacy Request" in the subject line.
+To exercise these rights contact [legal@abcassess.app](mailto:legal@abcassess.app) with "Australian Privacy Request" in the subject line.

 - **7.9 New Zealand Privacy Rights (New Zealand Users)**
   If you are located in New Zealand, you have rights under the Privacy Act 2020, including the right to access and correct your personal information and the right to complain to the Office of the Privacy Commissioner.
-To exercise these rights contact [legal@abcassess.app(mailto:legal@abcassess.app)] with "NZ Privacy Request" in the subject line.
+To exercise these rights contact [legal@abcassess.app](mailto:legal@abcassess.app) with "NZ Privacy Request" in the subject line.

 - **7.10 PIPEDA Rights (Canadian Users)**
   If you are located in Canada, you have rights under the Personal Information Protection and Electronic Documents Act (PIPEDA), including the right to access your personal information and the right to challenge our compliance with the Privacy Commissioner of Canada.
-To exercise these rights contact [legal@abcassess.app(mailto:legal@abcassess.app)] with "Canadian Privacy Request" in the subject line.
+To exercise these rights contact [legal@abcassess.app](mailto:legal@abcassess.app) with "Canadian Privacy Request" in the subject line.

 ---